Arnavion/www-arnavion-dev/src/blog/2020-04-18-i-switched-my-home-network-to-ipv6.md

 Of course, I also switched `dhclient` to run on `enp6s0` instead of `enp4s0`.
 One thing that tripped me up here was that `dhclient -P -v enp6s0` still kept renewing the lease for `enp4s0`.
 I eventually discovered this is because `dhclient` renews all the leases it sees in its leases file regardless of which interfaces it was give in its command line.
 So I also had to manually clear the `enp4s0` leases from the `/var/lib/dhcp6/dhclient.leases` file.

 Now that I had a functioning prefix delegation and also a valid route, I tested the Docker containers again.
 But still the exact same thing happened - the client failed its `connect()` syscall with `EACCES`.
-I now turned to [`man connect`,](https://linux.die.net/man/2/connect){ rel=nofollow } which says:
+I now turned to [`man connect`,](https://linux.die.net/man/2/connect) which says:

 >EACCES
 >